MoserMichael/python-obj-system/decorator.md

 >> Return from: say_woof #call: 1 return-value: None
 ```

-another example, the inc\_me function also returns a return value, the return value is also logged by @CountCall decorator.
+Another example: the inc\_me function receives an integer, and returns the increment of the argument.
+This process is again logged by the @CountCall decorator.

 ```